How to discern truth from noise - People Development Magazine

 6. Covert is more dangerous than overt

-In Africa, expressing emotions, even bad emotions like anger or jealousy is more valuable than hiding them.
+In Africa, expressing emotions, even negative ones like anger or jealousy, is considered more valuable than hiding them.
 The reason is simple – you can’t trust someone who doesn’t express their authenticity.
 And that includes more negative emotions at times.

 When people control their external behaviour or public image too much, look deeper.
-Behind the scenes are always more dangerous and malicious than danger lurking in plain sight.
+Behind the scenes, danger is often more perilous and malicious than danger that is immediately apparent.

-A company displaying inspiring values everywhere in the office doesn’t mean they live by these values.
-It often merely means that the CEO wants customers to perceive them as good with little input as to what is true for the company or its people.
-The public face is not always reality.
+A company that displays inspiring values everywhere in the office doesn’t necessarily mean it lives by these values.
+It often merely means that the CEO wants customers to perceive them as good, with little input as to what is true for the company or its people.
+The public face is not always a reflection of reality.

 Discerning truth from noise is a forgotten art.
-If you want to make empowered choices, learn to trust your gut and discern the truth from noise.
+To make empowered choices, learn to trust your intuition and discern the truth from the noise.